How To Use The Resource Library

 - One can access the Resource Library by clicking on the icon with 3 books on the left-hand side of the Optilogic platform.

-- Files with a dark blue outline and dark blue frog icon are Cosmic Frog related resources.
+- Files with a light-green outline and dark blue frog icon are Cosmic Frog related resources.
 These are mostly Cosmic Frog template models, which can be used to understand what inputs are needed to model certain business problems and what tools are available to examine outputs.
 The Cosmic Frog resources also include several other items like videos on specific Cosmic Frog features, 3rd party connectors to Cosmic Frog model databases (e.g. from / to Alteryx), and a Python scripting library to update and transform data within a Cosmic Frog model.

 There are several ways to search, sort and filter the list of resources: